freshOS/Stevia/README.md

 Nadir is an iOS Auto Layout DSL witten in swift.

-It is not a heavy layout engine, it is just a lightweight shortcut api for Auto Layout constraints.
+It is not a heavy layout engine, it is just a lightweight shortcut api for creating Auto Layout constraints.

 ## Show me the code!